 In February 2012, we made a \$1.0 million investment in ChromaDex Corporation ("ChromaDex"), a publicly traded company and leading provider of proprietary ingredients and products for the dietary supplement, nutraceutical, food and beverage, functional food, pharmaceutical and cosmetic markets, in exchange for 1,333,333 shares of ChromaDex common stock, at \$0.75 per share.
 In connection with our investment, we also entered into a license, supply and distribution agreement with ChromaDex pursuant to which we obtained exclusive distribution rights to certain of its products in Latin America.
 Our investment was part of a \$3.7 million private placement.
 Other investors participating in the private financing included the Gamma Trust, Hsu Gamma, and Dr. Lerner, a director.
-Following our investment, we own 1.5% of ChromaDex, the Gamma Trust owns approximately 16% of ChromaDex; Hsu Gamma owns approximately 1%; and certain of our directors own less than 1% of ChromaDex.
+Immediately following our investment, we owned 1.5% of ChromaDex, the Gamma Trust owned approximately 16% of ChromaDex; Hsu Gamma owned approximately 1%; and certain of our directors owned less than 1% of ChromaDex.

-In February 2012, we purchased from Biozone Pharmaceuticals, Inc., a publicly traded company engaged in the manufacture and sale of pharmaceutical and cosmetic products ("BZNE"), \$1.7 million of 10% secured convertible promissory notes (the "BZNE Notes"), convertible into BZNE common stock at a price equal to \$0.20 per common share, which BZNE Notes were due and payable on February 24, 2014 and ten year warrants to purchase 8.5 million shares of BZNE common stock at an exercise price of \$0.40 per share.
+In February 2012, we purchased from Biozone Pharmaceuticals, Inc., a publicly traded company engaged in the manufacture and sale of pharmaceutical and cosmetic products ("BZNE"), \$1.7 million of 10% secured convertible promissory notes (the "BZNE Notes") and ten year warrants to purchase 8.5 million shares of BZNE common stock.
 We also entered into a license agreement pursuant to which we acquired a world-wide license for the development and commercialization of products utilizing BZNE's proprietary drug delivery technology, including a technology called QuSomes, exclusively for OPKO in the field of ophthalmology and non-exclusive for all other therapeutic fields, subject in each case to certain excluded products.
-In July 2012, we exercised the BZNE Warrants utilizing the net exercise feature and received approximately 7,700,000 shares of BZNE common stock.
-In December 2013, we converted the BZNE Notes into approximately 10 million shares of BZNE common stock.

 On January 2, 2014, BZNE sold substantially all of its operating assets, including its QuSomes technology, to MusclePharm Corporation (OTCQB: MSLP), an international, award-winning sports nutrition company ("Musclepharm"), in exchange for 1.2 million shares of Musclepharm's common stock.
-Effective January 3, 2014, BZNE completed a merger with Cocrystal, another entity in which we have an equity investment.
-In connection with the merger, BZNE issued to Cocrystal's security holders 1,000,000 shares of BZNE Series B Convertible Preferred Stock ("Series B").
-The Series B shares: (i) automatically convert into shares of BZNE's common stock at a rate of 205.08308640 shares for each share of Series B at such time that BZNE has sufficient authorized capital, (ii) are entitled to vote on all matters submitted to shareholders of BZNE and vote on an as converted basis and (iii) have a nominal liquidation preference.
-Effective January 16, 2014, we invested an additional \$0.5 million in BZNE as part of a \$2.75 million private placement and received 1 million shares of common stock and 1 million 10-year warrants exercisable at \$0.50 per share.
+Effective January 2, 2014, BZNE completed a merger with Cocrystal, another entity in which we have an equity investment, to which Cocrystal was the surviving entity, and the name of the issuer was changed to Cocrystal Pharma, Inc. ("CPI").
+In connection with the merger, CPI issued to Cocrystal's security holders 1,000,000 shares of CPI's Series B Convertible Preferred Stock ("Series B").
+The Series B shares: (i) automatically convert into shares of CPI's common stock at a rate of 205.08308640 shares for each share of Series B at such time that CPI has sufficient authorized capital, (ii) are entitled to vote on all matters submitted to shareholders of CPI and vote on an as converted basis and (iii) have a nominal liquidation preference.
+Effective January 16, 2014, we invested an additional \$0.5 million in CPI as part of a \$2.75 million private placement and received 1 million shares of common stock and 1 million 10-year warrants exercisable at \$0.50 per share.
 Drs.
-Frost and Hsiao and Mr. Rubin currently serve on the Board of Directors for BZNE.
+Frost and Hsiao and Mr. Rubin currently serve on the Board of Directors for CPI.